Saturday, August 19, 2023

 3. Make these pockets of silence larger over time.

-Other factors that help subdue the mind is how you live your daily life.
-Your environment, the company you keep, the food your eat - not just through the mouth, but through the eyes and ears as well...
-All these fuel the mind.
-Controlling them will help control the mind.
-This is the reason Masters advocate simple and moderate, Sattvic living to those aspiring to meditate.
+Other factors that play a crucial role in calming the mind are the way you live your daily life.
+Your environment, the company you keep, and the food you consume— not just through your mouth, but also through your eyes and ears— all feed the mind.
+These influences fuel the mind, and by controlling them, you can begin to control the mind itself.
+This is why spiritual Masters advocate simple, moderate, and Sattvic living for those aspiring to meditate.

-It takes a good amount of time to bring about permanent changes in overcoming the mind.
+Achieving lasting change in overcoming the mind requires consistent effort and patience.
 But know that it IS POSSIBLE!
 One of the greatest Yogi's of the 18th century Sri Sri Lahiri Mahasaya use to encourage his meditating disciples by saying "Banat banat ban jaye" simply translated "Striving, striving, one day you achieve!"

 (Images - Bahaduri Mahasaya, The levitating Saint, Autobiography of a Yogi & Image drawn by Pascal Campion)